Tidepools are biodiversity hotspots

 Timing your Salish Sea and Olympic National Park tidepool tour

 Salish Sea and Olympic National Park tidepools may only be visible for a few hours a day, therefore timing is critical.
 Access to tidepools often occur over multiple days for a few hours but not all time periods offer good viewing.
 In general, March to August offer the best opportunities for Salish Sea and Olympic National Park tidepool tours.
-If you want to introduce school-aged children or young adults to this amazing underwater world, then consider planning your tidepool experience during spring break or as early as possible during summer vacation.
+If you want to introduce school-aged children or young adults to this amazing underwater world, then consider planning your tidepool experience as early as possible during summer vacation.

 Salish Sea and Olympic National Park Tidepool Description